abhijeetsingh1704/AcetoScan/README.md

 ## Installation without sudo/ROOT

-For installation as local user make user the Dependencies Software are installed and modules are loaded
+For installation as local user make user the Dependencies Software are installed and modules are loaded (on server environment)
 ```
 chmod +x INSTALL